 - Make sure all new users of social media sites are approved by your compliance department

-- Audit and update your policies on social media yearly
+- Audit and update policies on social media yearly

-- Formulate policies and procedures on use of social media for marketing, including standardizing how marketing is conducting on social media accounts
+- Formulate policies and procedures on use of social media for marketing, including standardizing how marketing is conducted on social media accounts

 - Formulate a policy that requires personal and corporate accounts to be totally separated